phalcon-orphanage/docs/ja/reference/tags.rst

 コントローラで設定する
 ^^^^^^^^^^^^^^^^^^^^^^
 It is a good programming principle for MVC frameworks to set specific values for form elements in the view.
-You can set those values directly from the controller using Phalcon\\Tag::setDefault().
+You can set those values directly from the controller using :code:`Phalcon\Tag::setDefault()`.
 This helper preloads a value for any helpers present in the view.
 If any helper in the view has a name that matches the preloaded value, it will use it, unless a value is directly assigned on the helper in the view.